Support Groups and Regional Get TogethersRick Frith2024-02-28T13:19:05-05:00

 AXYS supports our community with in person and online groups.
-Support groups are facilitated by volunteers who schedule the programs and often arrange for speakers on topics of interest to individuals and families affected by X & Y variations.
+These groups are facilitated by volunteers who schedule the programs and often arrange for speakers on topics of interest to individuals and families affected by X & Y variations.
 These groups offer the opportunity to share experiences with others and to learn about resources that they have found valuable.
 Some of our groups meet at AXYS Clinic and Research Consortium clinics.
-Other groups meet in libraries, medical centers, or churches.
+Other groups meet in libraries, medical centers, or parks.